Glass Lewis opposes lawyer election to SoftBank board

-Proxy adviser Glass Lewis has urged SoftBank Group Corp (9984.T) shareholders to oppose the election of corporate lawyer Ken Siegel to the board of directors due to his professional ties with the Japanese conglomerate.
+TOKYO (Reuters) - Proxy adviser Glass Lewis has urged SoftBank Group Corp shareholders to oppose the election of corporate lawyer Ken Siegel to the board of directors due to his professional ties with the Japanese conglomerate.

 The opposition is one of a number of recommendations to SoftBank shareholders ahead of the group’s annual general meeting on June 23, with both Glass Lewis and peer Institutional Shareholder Services (ISS) opposing elections to auditor positions over independence concerns.

-Siegel is managing partner at the Tokyo office of law firm Morrison & Foerster and has worked on some of SoftBank's biggest deals, including the $40 billion sale of chip company Arm to Nvidia Corp (NVDA.O).
+Siegel is managing partner at the Tokyo office of law firm Morrison & Foerster and has worked on some of SoftBank’s biggest deals, including the $40 billion sale of chip company Arm to Nvidia Corp.

 “We question the need for the Company to engage in legal services with its directors.
 We view such relationships as creating conflicts for directors,” Glass Lewis wrote in a proxy paper.